SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 To enable the exchange of information through TLS/SSL-encrypted SMF service, you must set the TLS/SSL server certificate file that the message broker is to use.
 This server certificate is presented to a client during the TLS/SSL handshakes.
 A server certificate used by an message broker must be an x509v3 certificate and it must include a private key.
 The server certificate and key use an RSA algorithm for private key generation, encryption and decryption, and they both must be encoded with a Privacy Enhanced Mail (PEM) format.

-The single server certificate file set for the message broker can have a maximum chain depth of three (that is, the single certificate file can contain up to three certificates in a chain that can be used for the certificate verification).
+The single server certificate file set for the message broker can have a maximum chain depth of three (that is, a single certificate file can contain up to three certificates in a chain that can be used for certificate verification).

 To configure the server certificate, first copy the server certificate to the message broker.
 For the purposes of this example, assume the server certificate file is named "mycert.pem".